CooperUF/starter-hugo-research-group/content/event/WorkInjury/index.md

 ---
-title: Workplace injury's impact on post-return work functioning: The role of cognition and emotion
+title: Workplace injury's impact on post-return work functioning - The role of cognition and emotion

 summary: